SupaJay3/Power-Bot/README.md

 # Power-Bot

 # Hello there!
-I see you typed .help!
-Here are the commands so far!
+I see you typed .help, Here are the commands so far!

-1) .links
+1) .links (Self explanatory)
-2) .roast-me
+2) .roast-me (Self explanatory)
-3) epic and epik (epik has a 1/200 chance to say 'epic')
+3) epic and epik (epik has a 1/200 chance to correct you by saying 'epic*')
+4) .newesttsbupdate (Self explanatory)

 # Features
 Able to welcome new members